HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 ## Conclusion

 This comprehensive study of ecommerce usage for the sites crawled by HTTP Archive shows some interesting data and also the wide variations in ecommerce sites - even those built on the same ecommerce platform.
 Even though we have gone into a lot of detail here, there is much more analysis we could do in this space.
 For example, we didn't get accessibility scores this year (checkout the [accessibility chapter](./accessibility) for more on that).
 Next year, we should look at this and likewise, for geographical data.
 This study detected 246 ad providers on home pages on ecommerce platforms.
-Further studies (perhaps in next years Web Almanac?) could calculate what proportion of sites on ecommerce platforms shows ads.
+Further studies (perhaps in next year's Web Almanac?) could calculate what proportion of sites on ecommerce platforms shows ads.
 WooCommerce got very high numbers in this study so another interesting statistic we could look at next year is if some hosting providers are installing WooCommerce but not enabling it, thereby causing inflated figures.